 Three scenes again, but the emotional arc is different from session one.
 Session one escalated from social → action → horror.
 Session two moves from horror → tension → quiet.
 The Osei encounter is the mechanical peak; the final scene is deliberately low-key, giving players space to process and plan.

-Ship aspects (updated from session one):
+Ship aspects (the Borrowed Time, updated from session one):

 Osei encounter aspects (created during the challenge):